 To study these ecosystems, I employ field measurements, remote sensing and models.
 Often, my research makes use of the use of Eddy Covariance technique.
 Increasingly, I have found my attempts to answer key research questions has led me to develop custom eddy covariance systems.
 These new systems either expand the range of greenhouse gases measured, or to reduce instrumentation costs to facilitate true spatial replication using eddy covariance.

-I would like to draw your attention to TWO potential PhD projects: PhD Opportunity 1: “The Ecology of Lightning Strikes: How many Trees in Tropical Forests Killed by Lightning?”
-PhD Opportunity 2: “Reducing the Environmental Impacts of Oil Palm Production in Malaysia“.
-Applications should be submitted by the 7th January 2019 These project are one […]
+I would like to draw your attention to a potential PhD project: “The Ecology of Lightning Strikes: How many Trees in Tropical Forests Killed by Lightning?”
+Applications should be submitted by 16:00 on the 6th January 2020 (see link above) These project are one of a number of projects that are competing for GW4+ funding. […]